pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-sc-converter.rst

 ===========

-The **pegasus-sc-converter** program is used to convert the site catalog from one format to another.
+The **pegasus-sc-converter** program is used to convert the site catalog from XML to YAML.

 Currently, the following formats of site catalog exist.

-**XML4**
+**XML**
-   This format is a superset of previous formats.
+   This format is the old format used in Pegasus version <= 4.9.4.
 All information about a site that can be described about a site can be described in this format.
 In addition, the user has finer grained control over the specification of directories and FTP servers that are accessible at